jsmith1031/BabyAda/README.md

 This will create "Parser.java", and "sym.java".

-Now create a driver file that will call the flex file and parser file, the scanner file will read the input data and create a symbol table for hte input.
+Now create a driver.java file that will call the flex file and parser file, the scanner file will read the input data and create a symbol table for hte input.
 That feels into the parser which creates the parse tree based on the grammar.

+This driver file is trying to implement the Lexer.java file which is the rule list for how the symbol table is created

+Compile the lexer file with
+>jflex lexer.java

+Compile drive with
+>javac drive.java